 Project 333 Accounts from Other Bloggers

-Many other bloggers have written about Project 333, so I’ve been including a few links in each of my weekly updates.
+Many other bloggers have written about Project 333, so I’ve been including a link or a few in each of my weekly updates.
 Here’s my Week 13 installment – enjoy!

 - Project 333, Phase 3: The List – Linda shares photos of her 33 items, as well as an update on what she’s purged from her wardrobe since she started Project 333 in January.
 (Also check out her Project 333 “Look Book,” which shows just how versatile 33 items can be!)